bigscience-workshop/petals/README.md

 ## Benchmarks

-Check out [our paper](https://arxiv.org/pdf/2209.01188.pdf) for more evaluations, detailed setup descriptions, and a discussion of the results.
+The benchmarks below are an excerpt from our [research paper](https://arxiv.org/pdf/2209.01188.pdf).
+See the paper for more evaluations and discussion of the results.

 <table align="center">
   <tr>